-SCE then applies a Multi-Attribute Risk Score (MARS) framework to convert these natural unit consequences to unitless risk scores-one score for PSPS risks and one score for wildfire risks.19 These risk scores are compared to each other by dividing the wildfire risk score (i.e., the potential benefit of PSPS) by the PSPS risk score (i.e., the potential public harm of PSPS), yielding a benefit/risk ratio for each circuit in scope of the PSPS event.
+natural unit consequences to unitless risk scores-one score for PSPS risks and one score for wildfire risks.17 These risk scores are compared to each other by dividing the wildfire risk score (i.e., the potential benefit of PSPS) by the PSPS risk score (i.e., the potential public harm of PSPS), yielding a benefit/risk ratio for each circuit in scope of the PSPS event.
 If the resulting ratio is equal to 1, the risks are equivalent.
 If the ratio is greater than one, the wildfire risk exceeds the PSPS risk (the higher the resulting number, the more the wildfire risk outweighs the PSPS risk).
 If the ratio is less than 1, the PSPS risk outweighs the wildfire risk.

-The table below displays circuit-specific inputs-such as the number of customers on a circuit, AFN/NRCI multiplier, number of acres and buildings potentially threatened-which are used to calculate the PSPS and wildfire risk scores (shown in columns titled "PSPS Risk" and "Wildfire Risk") and drive the final output of the Tool.
+The table below displays circuit-specific inputs-such as the number of customers on a circuit, AFN/NRCI multiplier, number of acres and buildings potentially threatened- which are used to calculate the PSPS and wildfire risk scores (shown in columns titled "PSPS Risk" and "Wildfire Risk") and drive the final output of the Tool.
 These risk scores are then compared in the last column (highlighted in yellow) titled "FireCast Output Ratio," which shows the ratios of wildfire risk (corresponding to potential benefit of PSPS) to PSPS risk (corresponding to potential public harm from PSPS) for each circuit in scope.
 All ratios in the "FireCast Output Ratio" column for are greater than 1, meaning that the wildfire risk exceeded PSPS risk for all circuits in scope.
-These results were presented to the Incident Commanders in advance of de-energization to inform PSPS decision-making.
+The following results were presented to the Incident Commanders in advance of deenergization to inform PSPS decision-making.